 The physics department strongly encourages students to work with faculty over the summer.
 This is a great opportunity to explore a new area of science, develop a deeper understanding of what it means to do research, and work in a rich intellectual environment with a mix of faculty, post-docs, graduate students, and other undergraduates.
-Summer research positions are arranged informally, with students approaching individual faculty members.
+Summer research positions in the Physics Department are arranged informally, with students approaching individual faculty members.
 Jobs and internships usually start after graduation in June and last 8 weeks or longer.

 If you decide that summer research is for you, there are three main action items: